brindha-sr/VerdeRoute/README.md

 ```

 ## Troubleshooting
-- MongoDB not connected: ensure MongoDB is running; look for "MongoDB connected" in server logs
 - Mapbox token error: routes won’t render; replace the token in `map.js`
 - CORS/port mismatch: align the frontend fetch URL with the backend port (5000 by default)
 - Nominatim rate limit: if geocoding fails repeatedly, wait a bit and retry